Get a quote

 Firework safety tips

-Our VP of claims says you shouldn’t use fireworks unless you can do so safely and legally.
-Make sure folks are clear of any potential contact from the fireworks.
+The only way you should set off fireworks is if you can do so safely and legally.
+Make sure folks are clear of any potential direct or indirect contact from the fireworks.

-• Ensure the type of fireworks you want to use are legal.
+• Check if the type of fireworks you want to use are legal.

 • Only use fireworks outdoors and in a clear space.